senderend/openipahound/docs/authentication.md

 ## Collection Visibility

-The most complete collection uses an admin or read-capable identity that can read FreeIPA users, groups, hosts, hostgroups, services, HBAC rules, sudo rules, and service key-control attributes.
+The most complete collection requires an admin or read-capable identity that can read FreeIPA users, groups, hosts, hostgroups, services, HBAC rules, sudo rules, and service key-control attributes.

 A lower-privilege collector may still produce useful nodes and membership, but some edges can be incomplete.
 In particular, service key-control, delegation flags, and privileged service attributes may require more visibility.
-Treat missing edges from low-privilege collection as unknown, not as proof the right does not exist.

 Use `examples/env.example` as a starting point for repeatable runs and keep real secrets out of git.